Juror Information

 Jury Trial Status

-Parking & Entering
+Parking

-Where to Go Upon Arriving
+Where To Go Upon Arriving

 Exemptions

-The State legislature has repealed all previous exemptions, including the over 70 age exemption.
 Currently, Ohio law only allows excusal for the following reasons:

 To Be Rescheduled